JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 - The dependency on the [](using_kotlin.md#kotlin-standard-library) should be excluded.
 - The Kotlin plugin in version `1.8.20` is not used with IntelliJ Platform Gradle Plugin due to the 'java.lang.OutOfMemoryError: Java heap space' exception.
 - The Kotlin Coroutines library should not be added explicitly to the project as it is already provided with the IntelliJ Platform.
 - The IntelliJ Platform cache directory should be excluded from the version control system.
-Add the `.intellijPlatform`'` entry to the <path>.gitignore</path> file.
+Add the `.intellijPlatform` entry to the <path>.gitignore</path> file.
 - The currently selected Java Runtime is not JetBrains Runtime (JBR).

 For more details regarding the Java version used in the specific IntelliJ SDK, see [](build_number_ranges.md).